pygsflow/pygsflow/JOSS/paper.md

 ---

 # Overview
-pyGSFLOW is a python package designed to create new GSFLOW integrated hydrologic models, read existing models, edit model input data, run GSFLOW models, process output, and visualize model data.
+pyGSFLOW is a Python package designed to create new GSFLOW integrated hydrologic models, read existing models, edit model input data, run GSFLOW models, process output, and visualize model data.

 # Introduction
-Hydrologic modeling has been steadily increasing in complexity over the years.
-The addition of new types of data sets and the need to represent the interaction between surface-water and groundwater systems has been driving this complexity.
+Effective management of limited water resources is challenging because of competing interests and rapid development have resulted in increased demands for water  [@Garrote:2017; @Lotze:2006; @Mekonnen:2016].
+Understanding interactions among the different components of a hydrologic system, often supported by physics-based models, is important information for water resources planning and management.
+For example, groundwater models often serve as a tool for exploring the impacts of different water management and conservation scenarios [@Davie:2019].
+The traditional groundwater modeling approach has mainly focused on simulating flow and storage in aquifers that have simplified boundary conditions to represent exchanges with surface water [@Chiu:2010; @Li:2011; @Siade:2014].
-Ignoring landscape changes in space and time and applying simple boundary conditions within hydrologic models is no longer adequate to address watershed and basin scale issues [@Fatichi:2016].
-Instead, integrated hydrologic models (IHMs), that couple governing equations for surface-water and groundwater flow, are used to represent feedback mechanisms between these systems.
+Ignoring spatiotemporal changes in the hydraulicly connected surface water and groundwater systems by applying simple and loosely coupled boundary conditions within hydrologic models is no longer adequate to address water management issues [@Fatichi:2016].
+Instead, integrated hydrologic models (IHMs) that couple governing equations for surface-water and groundwater flow, are necessary to represent water resources that are impacted by changes in climate and increases in withdrawals and consumption of water.

-Among these IHMs is GSFLOW simulation code [@Markstrom:2008] that simulates surface and subsurface hydrologic processes by integrating the Precipitation Runoff Modeling System (PRMS)  [@Markstrom:2015] and MODFLOW [@Harbaugh:2005; @Niswonger:2011] into a single code that simulates feedbacks between the two systems.
-Because modelers are moving toward simulating greater portions of the hydrologic cycle, larger datasets, from multiple sources are used to parameterize these models.
+GSFLOW is an IHM [@Markstrom:2008] that simulates surface and subsurface hydrologic processes by integrating the Precipitation Runoff Modeling System (PRMS)  [@Markstrom:2015] and MODFLOW [@Harbaugh:2005; @Niswonger:2011] into a single code that simulates feedbacks between the two systems.
+Because modelers are moving toward simulating the hydrologic cycle in greater detail, larger datasets from multiple sources are used to parameterize these models.
 Beyond the scope of example problems, most applied problems require custom workflows and code to process large datasets related to model inputs and outputs.
 Scripting languages like Python make it easier to process large data sets and provide standard